Kurichy: Origin

 Kurichy was formerly known as "Gurushreepuram", meaning "the land of Vishnu [Guru] and Lakshmi [Shree]", which later became truncated to its current name.

 Places in and around Kurichy

 The central area of Kurichy is known as the "Kurichy Out Post", named after an earlier police outpost.
 It acts as the major junction to the western areas.
-West of Kurichy connects to places such as Kainady and Kavalam which are parts of Kuttanadu.
-East part of Kurichy is Vakathanam.
-The surrounding areas of Kurichy are Neelamperoor, Mandiram, Thuruthy, Pathamuttom.
+The west of Kurichy connects to places such as Kainady and Kavalam which are parts of Kuttanadu.
+The east part of Kurichy is Vakathanam.
+The surrounding areas of Kurichy are Neelamperoor, Mandiram, Thuruthy and Pathamuttom.